 Working while you study in Sweden

 Students from non-EU countries can work here during their course if they have a work permit.
 This requires a job offer from the Swedish employer.
-The employer can apply for the permit on your behalf at the Swedish Migration Agency.
+The employer can submit for the permit on your behalf at the Swedish Migration Agency.

 Do I need a residence permit for study in Sweden?